akx/nurin/README.md

 ## Usage

 TODO.
-Please see `nurin --help` for now...
+Please see `nurin run --help` for now...

 ## License